frux/http-tracer/README.md

 httpTracer.disable();
 ```

-You can not to provide any callback if you need just to console.log traced data. ``http-tracer`` do it by default.
+You can not to provide any callback if you need just to console.log all of traced data. ``http-tracer`` do it by default.

 This code will output: